-Treasury’s corporate governance framework supports integrated planning, budget and performance management activities, and provides guidance to executive management teams and committees.
+Queensland Treasury and Trade’s corporate governance framework supports integrated planning, budget and performance management activities, and provides guidance to executive management teams and committees.
 It also informs the department’s risk management strategies.

 Planning and resourcing

-Treasury has undertaken considerable work in recent years to strengthen financial accountability within Government by developing the Financial Accountability Act and working directly with agencies to meet their obligations.
+The department has undertaken considerable work in recent years to strengthen financial accountability within Government by developing the Financial Accountability Act and working directly with agencies to meet their obligations.

-Treasury’s performance is also monitored closely internally.
+The department's performance is also monitored closely internally.
 Monthly finance reports are provided to the Under Treasurer.

 Last reviewed 4 March 2014